Sign In Register

 Is Norwood a Good Place to Live?

-Based on current data, Norwood receives an overall livability score of 4.3 out of 5.0, earning a grade of A. Key strengths include above-average household incomes, low unemployment, affordable housing.
-Areas to be aware of include high obesity rates.
-Norwood stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Norwood receives an overall livability score of 3.5 out of 5.0, earning a grade of B+.
+Key strengths include above-average household incomes, low unemployment, affordable housing, abundant sunshine.
+Areas to be aware of include elevated crime rates, high obesity rates.
+Norwood offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs